apiaryio/api-blueprint/API Blueprint Specification.md

 Which sections can be nested depends upon the section in case, as described in the relevant [API Blueprint Document Structure](DocumentStructure) section's entry.

-Note that the API Blueprint parser is not strict on proper header levels.

 ### 3.4.
 Other Markdown Headers [OtherMarkdownHeaders]
-You are free to use any Markdown header of your liking anywhere in section descriptions as long as it does not clash with the [Reserved Section Names](ReservedSectionNames).
+It is possible to use any Markdown header at any point in a section description as long as it does not clash with the [Reserved Section Names](ReservedSectionNames).
 It is considered good practice to keep your header level nested to your actual section.

 ### 3.5.
 Special Sections [SpecialSections]
-There are **two additional** sections of an API Blueprint Document to the sections represented by a [Reserved Name Section][Sections]: A [Metadata Section][MetadataSection] and the [API Name & Overview][APINameOverviewSection].
+There are **two additional** sections of an API Blueprint Document that are not recognized by any keyword: The [Metadata Section][MetadataSection] and the [API Name & Overview][APINameOverviewSection].
 These are discussed in the [API Blueprint Document Structure][DocumentStructure].

 ---

 ## 4. API Blueprint Document Structure [DocumentStructure]
-Bellow you will find a description of every section of the API Blueprint Document.
-Note that all sections are optional.
-However, the document should contain one or more [Resource][ResourceSection] Sections.
+Bellow you will find a description of each section of the API Blueprint Document.
+Note that all sections are, by default, optional.
+However, the document should contain at least one [Resource][ResourceSection] Section.

 An example of a possible API Blueprint Document layout: